loostrum/darc/docs/index.rst

 #.
 Offline post-processing
 #.
 Monitoring & control

-..
-    The real-time part analyses trigger metadata and determines whether to send an IQUV trigger, LOFAR trigger and/or VOEvent.
-The offline part extracts the filterbank data of each candidate, uses a neural network to classify them and sends a summary of each observation to the astronomers.
-The offline part can run completely offline, i.e. only starting after the data recording of an observation finishes, or in semi-real-time, where every candidate is processed in chronological order as soon as they come in.

 For more information about these different parts of DARC, consult one of the following pages:

 .. toctree::